HarmonizedMRI/SMS-EPI/README.md

 and across scanner software upgrades.
 At present, Siemens and GE scanners are fully supported.
-The acquisition sequence is defined in a simple (and human readable) text file in the Pulseq file format, and sequence execution on real hardware is made possible by sequence-agnostic interpreters that we provide:
+The acquisition sequence is defined in a simple (and human readable) text file in the Pulseq file format, and sequence execution on real hardware is made possible with sequence-agnostic interpreters that we provide:

 ![HarmonizedMRI](figs/hmri.jpg)